alercah/rado/lang.md

 Most of these types are quite straightforward.
 There are no function types without arguments, as in `fn () -> T`, because functions are stateless.
-Instead, functions with no argument just return `T`.
+Instead, functions with no arguments are just of type `T`.
+There are no 1-tuples since they are just regular types, but there is also no explicit unit type because without side effects, the unit type is entirely meaningless.

 `item` coerces to `bool`; the value is equal to "Does the player have one or more of the item?"
 References coerce to the referred type.